antonia-white/game-base/README.md

 - [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) was used as a web template engine for Python
 - [Flask](https://flask.palletsprojects.com/en/2.1.x/) python web framework used to create routes
 - [Python](https://www.python.org/downloads/) used as a dependency for Flask
-- [Psycopg2](https://www.psycopg.org/docs/) was used as a database driver to connect to the postgreSQL database
+- [Psycopg2](https://www.psycopg.org/docs/) was used as a database driver to connect to the PostgreSQL database
 - [Pip3](https://pip.pypa.io/en/stable/) was the package manager used to install the dependencies
 - [Materialize](https://materializecss.com/) was used for website layout and responsive components
 - [Google Fonts](https://fonts.google.com/) was used to provide website fonts and icons
-- [Am I Responsive](http://ami.responsivedesign.is/) was used to generate a mockup image
+- [Am I Responsive](http://ami.responsivedesign.is/) was used to generate a mock-up image
 - [Dev Tools](https://en.wikipedia.org/wiki/Web_development_tools) was used for testing and responsiveness
 - [Lucidspark](https://lucidspark.com/) was used for creating wireframes and schema diagrams